longmover/Intellinet_163682_IP_smart_PDU_API/README.md

 Example: pdu_control.py 10.0.0.10 --mqtt 10.0.0.15 1883 mqtt_user mqtt_pwd123

 Providing all arguments are accurate the script will establish a link to the MQTT broker and publish the discovery messages for HA integration.
 Status updates will publish every 5 seconds.
-Currently the discovery topics only cover the outlets themselves, I will add the PDU environmental and power values when i get a chance.
+Currently the status reported by the device is not included in the sensors, I plan to add this soon.

 I am new to Python but learning, happy to have any comments/suggestions/criticisms